 A study of the fundamental equations used to describe acoustic propagation in the ocean is undertaken in the context of military acoustic requirements.
 The effect of oceanic variability in one, two and three dimensions on acoustic propagation forecasting is evaluated and discussed to better understand the limitations imposed by the environment upon prediction capabilities.
 The approximations inherent in such models for transmission loss calculation as FACT, Generic Sonar Model, Ray Mode, and Parabolic Equation are studied to gain understanding of the physical principles behind these models and the implicit strengths and weaknesses of each.
-Through assignments and class projects the student will have an opportunity to work with some of these current acoustic models and to conduct numerical experiments to show some of the characteristics of each model tested.
-Oceanic factors affecting acoustic propagation which are discussed include temporal and spatial variability of sound speed profiles, interpolation and digitization of sound speed profiles, calculation of sound speed without using salinity data, reflection characteristics of the ocean surface and bottom, fronts and various kinds of eddy structures.
+Through assignments and class projects the student will have an opportunity to work with some of these current acoustic propagation which are discussed include temporal and spatial variability of sound speed profiles, interpolation and digitization of sound speed profiles, calculation of sound speed without using salinity data, reflection characteristics of the ocean surface and bottom, fronts and various kinds of eddy structures.
 The student is expected to understand the implications of the course and to be able to describe the limitations imposed by the environment on the choice of a particular model to predict transmission loss.